gordonbates/PP1/README.md

 - [Validator.w3](https://validator.w3.org/) was used to validate the HTML code.
 - [Jigsaw.w3](https://jigsaw.w3.org/) was used to validate the CSS code.
 - [Webfx](https://www.webfx.com/) was used to display the Hex color chart used in the Design section.
-- [Resize Images](https://aptonic.com/) is a plugin for the MacOS called Dropzone4 which was used for resizing the images for the site.
+- [Resize Images](https://aptonic.com/) is a plugin for the MacOS app called Dropzone4 which was used for resizing the images for the site.

 # Testing